Testimony: Law

 Up until the mid-20th century, in much of the United States, an attorney often had to follow an objection with an exception to preserve the issue for appeal.
 If an attorney failed to "take an exception" immediately after the court's ruling on the objection, he waived his client's right to appeal the issue.
 Exceptions have since been abolished, due to the widespread recognition that forcing lawyers to take them was a waste of time.

 When a party uses the testimony of a witness to show proof, the opposing party often attempts to impeach the witness.
 This may be done using cross-examination, calling into question the witness's competence, or by attacking the character or habit of the witness.
 So, for example, if a witness testifies that he remembers seeing a person at 2:00 pm on a Tuesday and his habit is to be at his desk job on Tuesday, then the opposing party would try to impeach his testimony related to that event.

+Government

+Testimony is given by those invited or compelled to speak at, or submit a written statement to, legislative hearings such as United States congressional hearings.

+Testimony may also be given to a regulatory agency as part of the process of making or changing regulations.

 Religion

 Christians in general, especially within the Evangelical tradition, use the term "to testify" or "to give one's testimony" to mean "to tell the story of how one became a Christian".
 Commonly it may refer to a specific event in a Christian's life in which God did something deemed particularly worth sharing.
 Christians often give their testimony at their own baptism, church services, and at evangelistic events.
-Many Christians have also published their testimonies on the internet.
+Many Christians have also published their testimony on the internet.